dk1242/dk1242.github.io/_posts/2025-06-08-Rendering-1M-spheres-5 GPU culling and LOD.md

   ...
 }
 ```
-Now inside our `Mesh::Draw` function, just fetch all lod counts from Atomic Count Buffers, bind respected SSBOs based on current LOD and call glDrawElementsInstanced() with current LOD count.
+Now inside our `Mesh::Draw` function, simply fetch all LOD counts from the Atomic Count Buffers, bind the corresponding SSBOs based on the current LOD and call glDrawElementsInstanced() using the current LOD count as the parameter.
 ```cpp
 void Mesh::Draw(){
   ...